ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 ---
 If some files in your project should be ignored by Git, for example because

-* the files are automatically created by a process belonging to your project,
+- the files are automatically created by a process belonging to your project,
-* the files contain credentials or
+- the files contain credentials or
-* the files are anyway downloaded by package managers,
+- the files are anyway downloaded by package managers,

 you can specify patterns inside of the `.gitignore` file to exclude these from Git version control.
+Each pattern is one line in the `.gitignore* file.
 The `.gitignore` usually is in the root of your Git project.

-As an example, for a [Jekyll](http://jekyllrb.com) web site project, your `.gitignore` may contain
+An example of the patterns your `.gitignore` may contain

 ```
-_site
-.sass-cache
-.jekyll-metadata
+*.a
+build/
+notes/*.txt
+notes/**/*.txt
+!notes/todo.txt
 ```

+The meaning of the patterns:

+- `*.a` ignore files with extension `.a`
+- `build/` ignore all contents of the `build` directory
+- `doc/*.txt` ignore all files with extension `.txt` inside of the `doc` directory
+- `doc/**/*.txt` ignore all files with extension `.txt` inside of the `doc` directory and all sub-directories of `doc`
+- `!doc/todo.txt` do not ignore `todo.txt`

 The `.gitignore` file itself should be under version control - so be aware of not putting `.gitignore` as a pattern into the `.gitignore` file.